-I hear both men and women say “I am more emotionally open” when what they actually mean is that “I am a talker” or “I blurt out anything that crosses my mind”.
-They also say, “she/he is an introvert.
-She does not open up emotionally” when what they mean is someone does not talk ‘too much’.
+Sometimes people say, “I am more emotionally open” when what they mean is that “I am a talker” or “I blurt out anything that crosses my mind”.

 There is a difference between “talking too much” , “saying too much”, and being emotionally open.